 An extraordinary debut

-Held from November 9–11, the Mozarteum International Guitar Festival proved an extraordinary three-day celebration of the guitar, drawing nearly 800 listeners to afternoon and evening concerts.
-Around 30 students arrived from Europe, Asia, USA, while ten luthiers (from Brazil and several European countries) presented their instruments.
+The Mozarteum International Guitar Festival, which took place 9th-11th November, proved an extraordinary three-day celebration of the guitar, drawing nearly 800 listeners to afternoon and evening concerts.
+The event drew participants from far and wide, with 30 students making the journey from across Europe, Asia and the USA, while ten luthiers - from Brazil and several European countries - presented their instruments.

 There was broad academic participation: faculty and guests represented the Conservatorium van Amsterdam, the University of Music and Performing Arts Vienna (MDW), the Conservatory of Milan and UNESPAR in Brazil.
-Professors and students also visited from universities in Linz, Innsbruck, Vienna, Munich, Berlin and Liechtenstein, further highlighting the festival’s strong artistic network.
+Faculty and student delegate were also sent by universities in Linz, Innsbruck, Vienna, Munich, Berlin and Liechtenstein, further highlighting the festival’s strong artistic network.
 Teachers from music schools across Austria also took part, further extending the event’s educational reach.
-Legendary artists, including the Brazil-based Assad Duo and French virtuoso Gabriel Bianco, performed on stage and earned multiple standing ovations.
-The classical guitar repertoire was the subject of engaging lectures by international musicologists Luciano Lima, Frédéric Zigante and Cleyton Vieira Fernandes.
+Legendary artists, including the Brazil-based Assad Duo and French virtuoso Gabriel Bianco, performed for an enraptured audience, who gave them a standing ovation.
+Engaging lectures by international musicologists Luciano Lima, Frédéric Zigante and Cleyton Vieira Fernandes focused on central aspects of the Classical guitar repertoire.

 Mozarteum guitar students had the opportunity to attend masterclasses led by renowned artists such as Adriano Del Sal and Gabriel Bianco, and to share insights and experiences with fellow international students.